So you’re learning Spanish? Excellent choice! It’s one of the most useful languages in the world.

 - Short stories for Spanish

-There you go: 10 tips that will help you to learn Spanish fast.
+There you go: my 10 tips for learning Spanish fast.
 Some of these tips were obvious, other ones might have required you to start thinking differently about learning Spanish, and learning languages in general.
 But I can tell you: all of these tips are based on learning 5 languages myself, and helping thousands of language learners learn languages with the Effortless Conversations Method as well.

 If you found these tips useful, feel free to share the article with your friends on social media or email.
-And if you have questions or comments, please leave them below!
+And if you have any other tips for learning Spanish that you'd like to share, please leave them below as a comment!
 I look forward to hearing about your experiences, big wins and big struggles while learning Spanish 🙂

 One more thing…